 About workload management

 This documentation applies to workload management in Splunk Enterprise only.
-For documentation that applies to workload management in Splunk Cloud, see Workload Management overview in the Splunk Cloud Admin Manual.
+For documentation that applies to workload management in Splunk Cloud Platform, see Workload Management overview in the Splunk Cloud Platform Admin Manual.

 Workload management is a rule-based framework that lets you allocate compute and memory resources to search, indexing, and other workloads in Splunk Enterprise.